galacticmob/tugger-system/README.md

 It provides only a container runtime and basic system initialisation services.
 It does not provide any management middleware, instead, you are expected to roll your own.
 Node.js is included as a convienient framework for building an API using web technologies (an example is available here [tugger-service](https://github.com/kxes/tugger-service)).

-Distinguishing features:
+Fluent Bit is included to centralise logging and metric collection, avoiding exhausting memory when running from a ram disk.

+The default build system includes:

 - longterm kernel
 - Docker Engine
 - Node.js
-- Lustre parallel filesystem client
+- Fluent Bit
-- < 40MB compressed
+- < 50MB compressed
 - full source and easy to understand toolchain

 ## building it